Karnes-Development/lingua-i18n-rs/README.md

 use lingua_i18n_rs::prelude::*;

 fn main() {
-    // Initialize with language files in the "languages" directory Lingua::init().unwrap();
+    // Initialize with language files in the "language" directory Lingua::init().unwrap();

     // Get a simple translation